dadishimwe/dadishimwe/_projects/api-shall-and-shall-nots.md

 - **Data Management**: Preventing duplicates, ensuring idempotency, and maintaining data integrity
 - **Database Design**: Constraints, upsert patterns, and data validation strategies
 - **API Integration Patterns**: Best practices for consuming and archiving API data
+- **CLI Tools**: Building command-line interfaces that hide complexity and make APIs accessible to non-technical users
 - **Error Handling**: Building resilient systems that handle API failures gracefully
 - **Monitoring & Logging**: Visibility into what your system is doing and when things go wrong